 Monitoring Plant Health

-It is important to look at trichomes during flowering because they are responsible for producing THC, terpenes, flavonoids and other cannabinoids.
+Observing the trichomes during flowering is important because they are responsible for producing THC, terpenes, flavonoids, and other cannabinoids.
 As bud clusters develop, more cannabinoid compounds accumulate, causing the clusters to become resinous and sticky.

 To keep the plant healthy at this stage and thus enhance the trichomes, you should try to have a clean growing room, free of all types of insects and pests that could harm the plant.

-As the plants use a lot of energy in this phase, we also recommend watering with vitamins for weed plants that supply some micronutrients and specifically specific minerals that the fertilizers or nutritional supplements and even the substrate may lack, due to the wear and tear that they cause. suffers due to constant feeding of the plant.
+Since the plants use a lot of energy in this phase, we recommend watering with vitamins for weed plants.
+Doing so can supply micronutrients and specific minerals that the fertilizers, nutritional supplements, and even the substrate may lack.

 Proper Harvesting Techniques

-Although, if the plant is large enough, it is best to harvest the side branches and then proceed with the central stem.
-If you want to cut the entire plant at once, it is best to do so about 12 cm from the soil or substrate you are growing in with a 45-degree cut.
+If the plant is large enough, it is best to harvest the side branches and then proceed with the central stem.
+If you want to cut the entire plant at once, it is best to do so about 5 inches from the soil with a 45-degree cut.

 Harvesting and Drying